oomph-lib/oomph-lib/README.md

 Note that, by default, the last step installs the headers and generated library files into a directory named `install/` in the `oomph-lib` root directory.
 This is done deliberately to make sure that even users who do not have root privileges on their computers can install the library.

 To uninstall the library simply delete the `build/` and `install/` directories in the `oomph-lib` root directory.

-Alternatively, you can use the provided Python build script (`oomph_build.py`) to perform the above configure, build, and install steps in one go.
-This script automates the process and uses the same defaults (creating a `build/` directory and installing to an `install/` subdirectory).
-New users may find it convenient to avoid typing multiple commands.
-(See the section [Building with `oomph_build.py`](#building-with-oomph_buildpy) below for more details.)

 ### Option 2: Specifying a custom installation location